ZacBlanco/zacblanco.github.io/education/social-psychology/notes-2.md

 **Lowballing** A two-step compliance technique in which the influencer secures agreement with a request but then increases the size of that request by revealing hidden costs.

-**Door-In-The-Face**: A two-step compliance technique in which an influencer prefaces the real request with one thats so large that it is rejected.
+**Door-In-The-Face**: A two-step compliance technique in which an influencer prefaces the real request with one that's so large that it is rejected.

 **That's-Not-All Technique**: A two-step compliance technique in which the influencer begins with an inflated request and then decreases its apparent size by offering a discount or bonus.